spoddutur/my-notes/solr3.md

       cancer-match-score-in-tags^7)
 ```

-### Parsed Query in Lucene's Syntax:
+### Let's see why:
-- Now, let's understand how scoring is done in reality for this query starting from how this is parsed into lucene's syntax.
+Now, let's understand how scoring is done in reality for this query starting from how this is parsed into lucene's syntax.
 - **parsed_query:**
 ```
    +(DisjunctionMaxQuery((title:Chemotherapy | tags:Chemotherapy))